JasonHez/mastercard2023/decisionmanager/README.txt

+To build the project with maven:
+		mvn clean install

 To run the built .jar file as a Docker container:
 		docker build -t mcapp .
 		docker run -p 8080:8080 mcapp